biell/alti-server/README.md

 Use the console-only `/server list`, `/server set`, `/server unset`, `/server add`, and `/server del` commands to modify the below values.

+  * **lobby [map]**<br>
+    Set `map` to be the lobby map for this server.
+When the server becomes idle, alti+server will change the map to lobby.
+When players join the server, the server will change the map for them to a random map in rotation.
+Lobbies serve two purposes:
+    (1) maps should be started with players ready to play so they can be assured to start fresh, and
+    (2) some maps use a lot of CPU (especially some coop maps where bots spawn on top of a health), and the lobby map can be set to be low CPU.
+    If set to a null string, no lobby map is in effect; this is the default.
+    N.B.
+The `nextMap` setting is not consulted on an idle server when `lobby` is set.

   * **updateMapList [0|1]**<br>
     Specify if alti+server can change your launcher_config.xml file with an updated map list and map rotation list.
 These